micahwoods/atcweb3/content/post/is-carbon-the-next-frontier-in-fertilization/index.md

 ---

-There is an interesting article about carbon by Bryan G. and Tyler J. Hopkins in the latest issue of [*Crops & Soils*](https://doi.org/10.2134/cs2018.51.0307) magazine.
+There is an interesting article about carbon by Bryan G. and Tyler J. Hopkins in [*Crops & Soils*](https://doi.org/10.2134/cs2018.51.0307) magazine.
 Here's a quick summary, put together with a series of quotes from the article.

 ### Introduction